zentree/zentree.github.io/ego-sum.md

 Depending on my mood I call myself a forester, a quantitative forester (term that I lifted from [Oscar](http://www.dasometrics.net/)), a quantitative geneticist or (if I want to sound suave and trendy) a statistical geneticist.
 I like the intrinsic beauty of mathematics; the fact that it is a useful discipline is a bonus.

 My first job was with the Chilean Tree Breeding Cooperative based at the [Universidad Austral de Chile](http://www.uach.cl), Valdivia.
 I lived four years in New Zealand while doing my Ph.D. and then moved to Hobart, Tasmania, Australia.
-There I was leader of the breeding strategies project at the CRC for Sustainable Production Forestry for three years based at the [School of Plant Science](https://www.utas.edu.au/natural-sciences/biological-sciences) (University of Tasmania).
-After that I worked as Forest Biometrician in Forestry Tasmania for another three years.
+There I was leader of the breeding strategies project at the CRC for Sustainable Production Forestry for three years based at the [School of Plant Science](https://www.utas.edu.au) (University of Tasmania).
+After that I worked as Forest Biometrician in [Forestry Tasmania](https://sttas.com.au) for another three years.
 I returned to New Zealand in 2006, where I am a Professor at the [University of Canterbury](http://www.canterbury.ac.nz).

-I was involved in the International Union of Forest Research Organizations ([IUFRO](http://www.iufro.org)) between 2005 and 2019 as Coordinator (and later Deputy Coordinator) of Working Group 2.04.02: [Breeding theory and progeny testing](http://www.iufro.org/science/divisions/division-2/)).
+I was involved in the International Union of Forest Research Organizations ([IUFRO](http://www.iufro.org)) between 2005 and 2019 as Coordinator of Working Group 2.04.02: [Breeding theory and progeny testing](http://www.iufro.org/science/divisions/division-2/)).
+Now I joined the group again as  Deputy Coordinator in 2024.

 ### Education